Protecting Your eCommerce Business from Fraud: Best Practices

 However, there is a downside to this increased convenience.
 The ability to store both financial information and personal information on eCommerce platforms is appealing not only to businesses and consumers but also to cybercriminals, who target both customers and retailers alike with various forms of eCommerce fraud.

-eCommerce fraud encompasses a variety of fraudulent activities, including credit card fraud, identity theft, and phishing.
-Sometimes eCommerce fraud can be as simple as redirecting a package to a fraudster’s address, other times it can be an entire site takeover through a compromised account.
+eCommerce fraud encompasses a variety of fraudulent activities, including credit card fraud, identity theft, and inventory manipulation.
+Sometimes, eCommerce fraud can be as simple as redirecting a package to a fraudster’s address; other times it can be customer account takeover through compromised credentials.
 In any case, persistent fraud can result in significant losses for retailers.
-In 2022, the Federal Trade Commission reported a total loss of $186.1 million from online fraud–and these are just the reported losses.
+Federal Trade Commission data shows that consumers reported losing more than $10 billion to fraud in 2023.

 In this guide, we will explain and explore the risks of eCommerce fraud, provide practical tips on detecting and handling it, and explain how to use software to prevent major financial losses.

-16% of eCommerce traffic was fake in 2022, download the State of Fake Traffic 2023 report to learn more.
+16% of eCommerce traffic is fake, download the State of Fake Traffic 2024 report to learn more.

 Types of eCommerce Fraud: An Overview